When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 Your patient monitor displays "Leads Off."
 The SpO2 sensor reads 0%.
 The NIBP cuff won't inflate.
 The screen is flickering.
 Your first thought: "Should I try to fix this, or do I call Biomed?"

 It is a question clinical staff face multiple times per shift, and the answer matters.
 Calling Biomed for every loose electrode wastes their time and delays response to genuine hardware failures.
-But attempting to fix an internal power board issue yourself creates safety risks and can void the warranty.
+But attempting to fix an internal power-board issue yourself creates safety risks and can void the warranty.
 Getting this decision right keeps patients safer, keeps monitors running, and keeps Biomed available for issues that truly need their expertise.

-Target Audience: Nurses, RTs, CNAs | Difficulty: Beginner | Self-Fix Rate: ~70–80% of issues | Time Saved: 15–45 min per call
+Target audience: Nurses, RTs, CNAs · Difficulty: Beginner · Typical self-fix scope: the majority of bedside issues · Time saved: 15–45 min per avoided call

 The 30-Second Decision Rule